SyneRBI/SIRF-SuperBuild/README.md

 ![install-badge]

-The SIRF-SuperBuild allows the user to download and compile most of the software needed to compile SIRF and Gadgetron, and automatically build SIRF and Gadgetron.
+The SIRF-SuperBuild allows the user to download and compile most of the software needed to compile SIRF and Gadgetron, and automatically build SIRF and Gadgetron, and other packages useful for PET/MR data processing.

-There is still a small number of libraries that are not installed by the SuperBuild, [see below for more info for your operating system](#os-specific-information).
+Note that there is still a small number of libraries that are not installed by the SuperBuild, [see below for more info for your operating system](#os-specific-information).

 ## Table of Contents